Funding for Interdisciplinary Student Projects + Research 2018-2019 Information and Application

 Round III: deadline is Friday, February 8, 2019 (Notification by February 22)

-- Main grant applicant must belong to one of ArtsEngine’s sponsoring colleges (see above), but team members can be from any U-M unit.
+- Main grant applicant must belong to one of ArtsEngine’s sponsoring colleges (see above), but collaborators can be from any U-M unit.

-- Current undergraduate and graduate students from U-M may apply (as individuals or teams).
+- Current undergraduate and graduate students from U-M may apply.

 Criteria for Projects and Research: